nightmarlin/disgobed/README.md

-# Disgobed &mdash; A DiscordGo Embed Wrapper
+# Disgobed &mdash; A Disgord Embed Wrapper

 [![Go Report Card](https://goreportcard.com/badge/github.com/Nightmarlin/disgobed)](https://goreportcard.com/report/github.com/Nightmarlin/disgobed)

 ## About

-This module wraps the discordgo embed structure with a set of helper functions.
+This module wraps the Disgord embed structure with a set of helper functions.
-This allows for the easy construction and sending of DiscordGo Embeds in a more idiomatic way.
+This allows for the easy construction and sending of Disgord Embeds in a more idiomatic way.

 This library has been written to comply with the specification at the [API docs](https://discord.com/developers/docs/resources/channel#embed-object-embed-structure)